 CLAUDE.md is the single most important file.
 Claude reads it at the start of every session.
 It should be a slim constitution — short directives and pointers, not comprehensive documentation.
 Aim for ~120 lines:

-- Core principles — 5–6 bullets (plan-first, verify-after, quality gates, worker-critic pairs, LEARN tags)
+- Core principles — 5–6 bullets (plan-first, verify-after, quality gates, worker-critic pairs, auto-memory)

 - Folder structure — where everything lives